jiegec/awesome-stars/README.md

 - [doczjs/docz](https://github.com/doczjs/docz) - ✍ It has never been so easy to document your things!
 - [vuejs/vue-class-component](https://github.com/vuejs/vue-class-component) - ES / TypeScript decorator for class-style Vue components.
 - [styled-components/styled-components](https://github.com/styled-components/styled-components) - Visual primitives for the component age.
 Use the best bits of ES6 and CSS to style your apps without stress 💅
 - [fingerprintjs/fingerprintjs](https://github.com/fingerprintjs/fingerprintjs) - Browser fingerprinting library.
-Compared to Fingerprint Pro has limited accuracy (40 - 60%).
+Accuracy of this version is 40-60%, accuracy of the commercial Fingerprint Identification is 99.5%.
+V4 of this library is BSL licensed.
 - [whxaxes/js2dts](https://github.com/whxaxes/js2dts) - d.ts generator for javascript
 - [felixrieseberg/windows95](https://github.com/felixrieseberg/windows95) - 💩🚀 Windows 95 in Electron.
 Runs on macOS, Linux, and Windows.
 - [Harry-Chen/thu-learn-lib](https://github.com/Harry-Chen/thu-learn-lib) - A JavaScript library to provide a program-friendly interface to Web Learning of Tsinghua University